DWilliames/paddy2-beta/README.md

 - [x] Don't re-layout after selection changes from 'un-doing' (e.g. CMD + Z)
 - [x] Re-layout after deselecting everything; as a 'catch-all' if it hasn't already been layed out
 - [ ] Make sure 'Moving' a layer works with AnimaToolkit installed
+- [x] Update after a 'un-grouping' a group
+- [x] Make sure using keyboard shortcut to move a layer in the layer list (e.g to back) works.
+At the moment, it thinks the layer was deleted

 ---